 6. If you can’t kick the magazine habit, check out your local market.
 Mine has 3 magazines for £2.
 They won’t be the latest issue, but as I said before, the same stuff appears each season anyway.

-7. Try eating vegetarian food at least a couple of times a week.
+7. Try eating vegetarian food at least a couple of times a week to save money.
 You really don’t need meat at every meal.
 Veggie stuff is healthier and cheaper and is as likely to taste really good as anything with meat in it.
 (I don’t mean just substitute meat for Quorn here.
 It has its place but isn’t cheap!)

 8. Get your house insulated.
 We managed to get the loft insulated and the wall cavities filled for nothing through a scheme with British Gas a few years ago and it has made a huge difference to how cosy the house feels.
 Line your curtains and get a heavy door curtain.
 You don’t want to pay to heat the street.